 What to do about placement monitoring and home visits to children and carers?

 Service providers are required to ensure that all OOHC placements are monitored and supported according to individual circumstances.
 This is to ensure children are safe and well looked after.
 This includes having regular contact with children and the adults caring for them.

-Determine whether you need to conduct a home visit in person or if a video visit can occur.
+You will need to continue to make decisions on a case-by-case basis about whether it is best to conduct a home visit in person or if it should continue to occur via video.
 We ask that when making decisions about visiting children agencies consider factors such as:

 - the child or young person’s wishes, age and health

 - the safety and best interests of children